wer1ix/interacting-with-api-python-project-tutorial/README.md

 <!-- hide -->
-# Integrating with the Twitter API Project Tutorial
+# Integrating with the Spotify API Project Tutorial
 <!-- endhide -->

-1. Create a Twitter developer application using the Twitter Developer Portal.
+1. Create a Spotify developer application using the Spotify Developer Portal.
-2. Connect with the Twitter API
+2. Connect with the Spotify API
-3. Retrieve and download data from the Twitter API.
+3. Retrieve and download data from the Spotify API.
 4. Create a python pandas dataframe for easier manipulation of the data.
-5. Save the data into a SQL database.

 Inside this repository, you will find a file called `./INSTRUCTIONS.md` with the steps needed to complete it.